-Emily Brathen identifies five attributes to look for in a Tennis Professional
+Emily Brathen identifies five attributes to look for in a Tennis Professional.

 Tennis professionals do more than just coach tennis.
 Their place in the club's operations is so integral that without them, a club's long list of perks could easily be negated.
-And so, it is crucial that the tennis professionals that you hire only come with the best traits.
+And so, it is crucial that the tennis professionals you hire only come with the best traits.

 Programming or Social Skills

-Ensure that the tennis pro is "certified" or is willing to become certified as they take the advantage of continuing their educational opportunities while at work.
+Ensure that the tennis pro is "certified" or is willing to become certified as they take advantage of continuing their educational opportunities while at work.
 Beyond these competencies, your tennis professional should also have the attributes of commitment and credibility of being a well-rounded employee.

 If you quote information from this page in your work, then the reference for this page is: